Malte-Hansen/website/src/publications.md

+---
+hide:
+  - navigation
+  - toc
+---

 # Publications

 Below you can find a list of publications that are directly related to ExplorViz:

 - Krause-Glau, A., Bader M. and Hasselbring, W. ”[Collaborative Software Visualization for Program Comprehension](https://vissoft.info/2022/program.html)”.
 In: _IEEE Working Conference on Software Visualization_.
-2022
+2022.
+In press.
 - Krause-Glau, A. and Hasselbring, W. ”[Scalable Collaborative Software Visualization as a Service](https://conferences.computer.org/IC2E/2022/papers.html)”.
 In: _IEEE International Conference on Cloud Engineering_.
 2022.
 In press.
 - Krause-Glau, A., Hansen M. and Hasselbring, W. ”[Collaborative program comprehension via software visualization in extended reality](https://www.sciencedirect.com/science/article/pii/S095058492200132X)”.
 In: _Information and Software Technology_.
 2022
 - Krause, A., Hansen M. and Hasselbring, W. ”[Live Visualization of Dynamic Software Cities with Heat Map Overlays](https://ieeexplore.ieee.org/document/9604847)”.
 In: _IEEE Working Conference on Software Visualization_.
 2021